louiskwt/tutor_assistant/README.md

-# Yo Tutor
+# Classify (tentative)

-- The next gen tutoring service
+- Student engatement and management tool for tutors

 ## Problem to solve

-1. Ineffective middle man (Agent)
+1. Ineffective middle man (Agent) - Lead generation
-2. Lack of interactions and understanding between tutor and students
+2. Lack of interactions and understanding between tutor and students - student management and engagement

 ## Target